 Uptime: Fill Out Work Orders?
 Who’s Got Time for Paperwork?

 Sound familiar?
-Maintenance work orders are often seen as an extra burden to the maintainers as well as those who are requesting the work to start with.
+Filling out maintenance work orders is often seen as an extra burden to the maintainers as well as those who are requesting the work to start with.
 “Paperwork.
 Needless paperwork.
 That’s all it really is anyway.
 I just want to call the mechanic and get this work done fast!”
 But without work order history, the maintenance organization is at risk and equipment problems will likely worsen.

 The Need to Know